 By Sanya Sud

 Criminal courtrooms in India are slowly but steadily being reshaped by technology.
-For those of us practicing criminal law, the change is visible—not just in how we appear or file, but in how evidence is produced, how investigations are conducted, and how trials are experienced.
-The changes are not sweeping yet, but they’re setting the tone for how criminal trials will evolve in the coming years.
+For those of us practicing criminal law, the change is visible—not just in how we appear, but in how evidence is produced, how investigations are conducted, and how trials are experienced.
+The changes are not sweeping yet, but they are setting the tone for how criminal trials will evolve in the coming years.

 1. Digital Evidence is Now Central

 Today, mobile phone data, Call Detail Records (CDRs), CCTV footage, WhatsApp chats, and emails are often central to the prosecution’s case.
-Section 65B of the Indian Evidence Act (now Section 63 in our new Evidence Act, ‘Bharatiya Sakshya Adhiniyam’), which was not oft-invoked in criminal cases in the initial days, now comes up routinely in almost every trial involving electronic records.
+Section 65B of the Indian Evidence Act (now Section 63 in the new evidence Act, ‘Bharatiya Sakshya Adhiniyam’), which was not oft-used in the initial days, now comes up routinely in almost every trial involving electronic records.

 The challenge is no longer the existence of digital evidence, but how to authenticate it.
 Many trial courts still struggle with questions like: Is the 65B/63 certificate complete?
-How can data from mobile phones be analysed, printed and used in trial – in a setting that lacks technological infrastructure?
+How can data from mobile phones be reliably seized, stored, analysed and used in trial – in courts that often lack technological infrastructure?
 How can video footage be played in court or cited in judgments?
 Is the storage and transmission of electronic data trustworthy?
 Can metadata be trusted?
 The need for basic digital literacy among lawyers and judges is growing.

 2. Trial: Remote appearance and Testimony

-Post-COVID, video conferencing has become part a regular feature of the trial process.
-Many laymen would have seen snippets of livestreams from the Hon’ble Supreme Court of High Courts.
+Post-COVID, video conferencing has become a regular feature of the trial process.
+Many laymen would have seen snippets of livestreams from the Hon’ble Supreme Court or High Courts.
 Even in criminal courts, technology has made its presence felt.
 Non-effective hearings can be handled by counsel remotely, instead of physically appearing in court.
-Accused persons who are in custody, instead of being physically bought from prison to the court rooms, now routinely appear in courts via video.
-Under-trial prisoners in Tihar jail even get one video call to their family each day.
-Post grant of bail and during trial, the physical presence of accused persons, which is otherwise required on each date of hearing, is dispensed with and accused persons are permitted to appear virtually, if the circumstances permit.
+Accused persons who are in custody, instead of being physically brought from prison to the court rooms, now routinely appear in courts via video.
+Under-trial prisoners in Tihar jail are able to video call their family at periodic intervals.
+Post grant of bail and during trial, the physical presence of accused persons (which is otherwise required on each date of hearing) is dispensed with and accused persons are permitted to appear virtually, if the circumstances permit.
 In some cases, vulnerable witnesses are allowed to testify remotely.

-This is helpful for efficiency, but it also raises certain issues.
+While this enhances procedural efficiency, it also introduces significant concerns.
 Dispensing with the appearance of accused persons who are in custody may have implications for their safety and make them vulnerable to violence in prison.
-Often, the quality of the video and audio infrastructure is so poor that often, the virtual participants are unable to follow the proceedings reliably- and this is for courts within Delhi.
-Courts outside major cities do not have the hybrid systems spoken of here- which is the need of the hour.
+Further, often, the quality of the video and audio infrastructure is so poor that often, the virtual participants are unable to follow the proceedings reliably- and this is for courts within Delhi.
+Trial courts outside major cities often lack virtual or hybrid hearing infrastructure—which is urgently needed.

-Further, witnesses appearing virtually also carries certain challenges.
-There is an increased risk of tutoring of witnesses who appear virtually, since there is limited control over who’s present off-camera.
+Further, witnesses appearing virtually also come with certain challenges.
+There is an increased risk of witness tutoring during virtual appearances, since there is limited control over who may be present in the room, off-camera.
 Cross-examination is less effective on screen.
-On the other extreme, some judges distrust technology entirely, and do not permit witnesses to testify virtually (even those who are abroad or unable to travel easily).
+On the other hand, some judges distrust technology entirely, and do not permit witnesses to testify virtually (even those who are abroad or unable to travel easily).
 Thus, witnesses end up having to travel to Court premises physically- even if this means excessive cost, inconvenience and extensive delays to the trial.

 Over time, one hopes that criminal courts develop the necessary infrastructure to be able to have hybrid trials across the country.
-Further, we need more guidelines/regulations governing judicial discretion w.r.t allowing video appearances, and what factors may be considered.
+Further, we need more guidelines/regulations governing judicial discretion with respect to allowing video appearances, and what factors may be considered in the exercise of this discretion.
 There is a requirement for institutionally-backed software solutions which help courts navigate these hurdles effectively.
 Technology can help reduce delays, if used wisely and effectively.

 3. e-Courts and Case Management Tools